rmorshea/pybooster/docs/src/concepts.md

 ## Injectors

-Injectors are used to supply a set of dependencies to a function.

-### Decorator Injectors

 PyBooster supplies a set of decorators that can be added to functions in order to inject [dependencies](#dependencies) into them.
 Dependencies for a decorated function are declared as keyword-only arguments with a type annotation and a default value of